Web Application Development in 2026: Process, Tools and Trends

 Launch and Promotion

 With the app deployed, the focus shifts to bringing in users.
-This involves marketing and promotion activities to announce the launch and drive traffic to the new web application.
+A successful launch involves:

 Phase 6: Maintenance and Growth